avunculargroup/bts-website-v2/STYLING.md

 ### Performance

-1. **Font Loading**: Inter font is loaded via Next.js for optimal performance
+1. **Font Loading**: Source Sans 3 and Neuton fonts are loaded via Next.js for optimal performance
 2. **CSS Variables**: Colors and fonts are defined as CSS variables for efficient updates
 3. **Tailwind Integration**: Design tokens are integrated with Tailwind for consistent usage
 4. **No Dark Mode**: Single theme reduces complexity and improves performance